levouh/vim-terman/README.md

 _A simple togglable terminal buffer manager/splitter._

-### Warning
+### Note

-This plugin was thrown together pretty quickly, so if you find any problems with it please report them.
+I have no idea what I am doing, so if you find a problem with this plugin please let me know.

 ### Support